Knee walker helps patients who can’t handle crutches

 But he cautions patients to make certain they know how to use their knee scooter and to be careful how they use it.

-“People have fallen taking turns too fast,” Arndt explains.
+“People have fallen taking turns too fast,” Arndt says.

 Which is perhaps why the scooters often come equipped with brakes (also used to park the scooter so it doesn’t accidentally roll when the patient is standing still).
 And some have a basket or storage pouch.